Belgian Gardens, Queensland: Geography

 Belgian Gardens is located 5 km from the central business district in Townsville.
 It is a suburban area and has restricted zoning laws to reduce the amount of corporate buildings and apartments.

 Offshore to the north is a sandy beach along the edge of Rowes Bay (19.2373°S 146.7919°E), a part of the larger Cleveland Bay (19.2142°S 146.8998°E).

+North Ward Road runs through from south to east.

 History

 Before the advent of World War I, the suburb was named German Gardens after a vineyard owned in 1867 by German settler, Heinrich Fredrich Alfred Robinson.
 However, during the course of the war due to anti-German sentiment, the suburb was renamed to Belgian Gardens.

 Townsville North State School was opened on 4 July 1887.
 On 20 June 1930, the school was renamed Belgian Gardens State School.
 During the influenza epidemic in 1919, schools were closed and Belgian Gardens school was converted into an isolation hospital with the army erecting tents in the grounds; 195 patients were hospitalised at the school with 6 deaths.
 In 1954, 246 students were enrolled.